While unemployment is at its lowest in five years, it is still challenging to find the best employees for your company.

 Do they focus on personal or professional details?
 How do they see themselves?
 Does this view fit into the culture of the company?

-For example, when interviewing a sales candidate pose this to them, “Tell me about a time when you won a customer from a competitor.”
+For example, when interviewing a sales candidate, pose this to them: “Tell me about a time when you won a customer from a competitor.”

 This will highlight their goals for the specific job and which of their skills would be most beneficial for the company.
-It also will tell you how they see themselves as part of a team.
+It will also tell you how they see themselves as part of a team.

 Remember, their goals should match the company’s.
 When they deviate, employees leave.

 How a candidate faces adversity is key.
-Even if a project didn’t go as planned, it’s important to find out how the applicant would reacted and would remedy the problem in the future.
+Even if a project didn’t go as planned, it’s important to find out how the applicant reacted and would remedy the problem in the future.

 Test them.
 In a professional setting, these are typically hypothetical situations or ones that have actually occurred at the company.
 They should demonstrate job-specific problem solving skills.